dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

     ...
 </EditForm>
 ```
-Again, the <DataAnnotationsValidator> component inherits from ComponentBase and has access to the EditContext.
+Again, the `<DataAnnotationsValidator>` component inherits from `ComponentBase` and has access to the `EditContext`.
 During the initialization of this component, it will register two types of validators, one on the model-level another on the field-level.
 More on this can be found [here](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/EditContextDataAnnotationsExtensions.cs#L36).

 If you check the UI now you will see the following.